-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2015.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2015.
 We interviewed more than 6 500 randomly selected adults.
 Their voices represent the justice needs and experiences of millions Ukrainians.

 This is the justice story as the people in Ukraine encounter and feel it.

 A legal problem is a problem that takes place in daily life – a dispute, disagreement or grievance for which there is a resolution in the (formal or informal) law.
 It does not matter if the individual sees it as legal or whether she took action to resolve it.

 The chart shows how many adults in Ukraine encountered one or more legal problems in the last 4 years.

 The map shows where in Ukraine problems occur.
 It breaks down the incidence of legal problems per region.

 We asked people to tell us about the legal problem which they assess as most serious.